Jubatian/rrpge-spec/specs/kcall.rst

 abbreviations used in the table are:

 - T:  Whether the function starts a kernel task ('X' if so).
-- H:  Host requirement: 'M': mandatory, 'O': Optional.
+- H:  Host requirement: 'M': Mandatory, 'O': Optional, empty: No host.
 - P:  Count of parameters.
 - R:  Return value registers used.
 - VS: Video Stall.